robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs.md

 ### Parallel Task Scheduling
 Topological sorting provides a way to execute tasks sequentially without violating the dependencies.

-A **chain** in a partial order is a set of elements such that any two elements in the set are incompatible.
+A **chain** in a partial order is a set of elements such that any two elements in the set are comparable.